 Don’t be afraid to jump-start your DI&B efforts.
 As Hill said, “Don’t just settle with what everybody else is doing.
 Be a trailblazer!”
 Go above and beyond what is already widely considered diverse and inclusive.

 In other words, be creative!
-Rebecca Harris, Enspira’s Associate Director for Human Capital, offers a prime example of how organizations can provide new ways to support their employees.
+Rebecca Harris, Enspira’s associate director for human capital, offers a prime example of how organizations can provide new ways to support their employees.
 At a prior organization, Harris partnered with their Black Professionals Employee Resource Group (ERG) to offer a virtual safe space for Black employees to come together in the wake of George Floyd’s death.
-While this session was set up for the employees, as a white woman, Harris felt it was not her place, nor the place of other allies, to partake in the initial meeting.
-She left it to be facilitated by a member of the ERG, believing that this would provide the optimum amount of psychological safety for the conversation.
+While this session was created for employees, as a white woman, Harris felt it was not her place, nor the place of other allies, to partake in the initial meeting.
+She left it to a member of the ERG to facilitate, believing that this would provide the optimum environment of psychological safety for the conversation.

 Subscribe to our newsletter for regular insight and news

 Current workforce realities such as competing job opportunities and The Great Resignation make Total Rewards programs vital for attracting and retaining talent.
 Here’s how companies can do it right.Read More >>

 Over the last five years, there’s been an increasing focus on laws centered around digital protections and worker’s rights, specifically the “right to disconnect.”Read More >>

 By downsizing or giving up office space altogether, companies can—and should—redirect money to their employees in meaningful ways.
 Here's how.Read More >>

 As employers contend with the Great Resignation, the use of artificial intelligence for talent acquisition is more important than ever.Read More >>